Ron Perry (athletic director): Athletic director

 In 1985 the school moved to the newly formed Colonial League (later known as the Patriot League), which prohibited its members from awarding athletic scholarships and did not allow its football teams to play in the NCAA Division I-AA Football Playoffs.
 The decision to join the Patriot League was made by school president Brooks without consulting Perry.
 Perry believed that recruiting without scholarships along with the school's school's high admission standards made it hard to bring top athletes to Holy Cross.
 Holy Cross struggled in the Patriot League, finishing near the bottom most years in the standings for the Presidents' Cup.
 In 1987, Holy Cross ended its annual football game with rival Boston College in order to focus on Division 1-AA competition.
-According to Perry, the decision was inevitable because the school's administrators felt that Holy Cross could no longer compete with BC.
+According to Perry, the decision was inevitable because the school's administrators felt that Holy Cross could no longer compete with Boston College.
 Due to pressure from Perry and Holy Cross, the Patriot League opted to make athletic scholarships optional in men's and women's basketball beginning in 1998.

 On February 2, 1986, head football coach Rick Carter committed suicide.
 His father had died of cancer the previous August and his mother was terminally ill but friends claimed he was also upset about his lack of career advancement.
 In previous years Carter had been offered jobs at several major programs, but Holy Cross would not release him from his contract and those offers had stopped coming.
 Perry promoted assistant Mark Duffner to head coach 6 days after Carter's death.
 Duffner compiled a 60-5-1 record over the next six seasons before leaving Holy Cross for Maryland.

-Retirement
+Retirement and death

-Perry retired on July 1, 1998, but remains involved with the school as an adviser to the president.
-Perry spent much of his retirement caring for his wife, who suffered a stroke in 1994 and required near constant care since the early 2000s.
+Perry retired on July 1, 1998, but remained involved with the school as an adviser to the president.
+He spent much of his retirement caring for his wife, who suffered a stroke in 1994 and required near constant care since the early 2000s.
 Patricia Perry died on April 21, 2015.
+Perry died on October 25, 2024, at the age of 92.